If you have decided that TransPRK is your preferred choice for laser vision correction, here are the steps you can take to make your dream come true:

 7. You will be instructed to lie down on the surgery bed and to look ahead with both eyes open at a blinking green fixation light.
 You can blink softly.
 Be relaxed.
 This is all you need to do!
 Have no fear, there is absolutely no pain.
 Unlike the other vision correction methods, there is no eyeball ring clamps and nothing touches the cornea except for the laser light.

 8. The TransPRK procedure is performed using the Schwind Amaris 1050RS excimer laser.
-Equipped with the SmartSurfACE technology, this state-of-the-art equipment will sculpt your cornea and correct your vision in one single seamless step lasting from 10 to 50 seconds.
+Equipped with the SmartSurfACE technology, the machine will sculpt your cornea and correct your vision in one single seamless step lasting from 10 to 50 seconds.
 You would just be required to focus on the fixation light during this period.